sillydan1/blog/content/posts/avr-memory-model.md

 The [avr-gcc](http://www.nongnu.org/avr-libc/user-manual/pages.html) compiler chain is an open source effort to have C/C++ for AVR Atmel chips.
 They do provide some rudimentary C++ support, but there's no STL and the `new` and `delete` keywords are not implemented by default.
 Even purely virtual functions doesn't work out of the box.

-**But don't fret!** There are ways to implement those features manually.
-See my [other]() post about getting the build environment up and running.
+These things can be added manually though.

 ## The Memory Model